Company Patents: Everything You Need to Know

 - It has to have an element of novelty, or a new trait not already known in its existing field.

 - It has to be non-obvious, meaning someone (with the average skill level) in the field it applies to couldn't obviously have come up with it.

 Patents are very useful, not only for providing legal protection to the patent owners but also for fostering innovation.
 This helps to advance civilization, which is beneficial to people around the world.

 If you need help with or more information about company patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.